-- [The fund] will vote for proposals to disclose to shareholders all compensation paid to directors, including the value of share-based compensation. - [The fund] will vote against directors' compensation if that compensation is not disclosed to shareholders in sufficient detail for shareholders to understand fully what the company is paying directors for their services.
+- Vote for proposals to disclose to shareholders all compensation paid to directors, including the value of share-based compensation. - Vote against directors' compensation if that compensation is not disclosed to shareholders in sufficient detail for shareholders to understand fully what the company is paying directors for their services.